TinyWebEx/Localizer/README.md

 ## How to use?

-To enable it, you just import the [`Localizer.js`](Localizer.js).
+To enable it, you just import the [`Localizer.js`](Localizer.js) module.
 Everything is done automatically, you do not need to call any JavaScript function or initialize something.

 ### HTML setup for internationalisation (i18n)